 Within days of joining the newly formed Project Management team, I was assigned to my first project to deliver the first HD playout chain for the BBC, the first of its kind in the UK.
 I can admit now, I felt completely out of my comfort zone when it came to delivering a new premium service, to a leading broadcaster, with unproven technology, with an unmovable date.
 But the excitement and rush I felt when we broadcast live for the first time, watching David Attenborough’s Blue Planet premiere in HD (with Dolby E) together with leaders from BBC Vision and R&D, proved to be highly addictive.

-Kris Langbridge
+Kris Langbridge.

 Since that first project, the level of innovation and change I have experienced at Red Bee has been a continuous part of my career, a rollercoaster that you sometimes want to get off but always find yourself buying another ticket for.
 Even early on it was clear to me that Red Bee had the right stuff to take on these challenges.